kalimi03/Speed-Limit-detection/README.md

 # Speed-Limit-detection
-Tensorflow 2 object detection custom model training Experience
+Sharing my experience on training a model using Tensorflow 2 object detection API.
+Kindly follow the "documentation.pdf" attched in the repo.